 The accompanying financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") as prescribed by the Governmental Accounting Standards Board ("GASB") using the economic resources measurement focus and the accrual basis of accounting.
 Berkshire Community College's Foundation's (the "Foundation") financial statements are prepared in accordance with accounting and reporting requirements prescribed by the Financial Accounting Standards Board ("FASB").
-As such, certain revenue recognition and lease criteria and presentation features are different from GASB revenue recognition criteria and presentation in the College's financial reporting entity for these differences.
+As such, certain revenue recognition and lease criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
+No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences.